BloomTech-Labs/life-logger-fe/README.md

 A list of available components can be found in the Theme UI docs.
 To override any of the default styling for your own theme, you must [create a variant](https://theme-ui.com/components/variants) inside of your `theme` file.

 For example, according to the docs, the `Card` component is found in the `cards` variant group.
 This means that within your `theme` object, you can create a `cards` key, whose value is an object.
 Within that `cards` object, the default "variant" for a `Card` is called `primary`.
 In order to override Theme UI's default stylings for that basic, default `Card`, you must create a `primary` key inside of your `cards` object and provide your stylings there.

+See the [official docs](https://theme-ui.com/getting-started/) or a [write-up by Janessa Garrow](https://janessagarrow.com/blog/2020-07-14-intro-to-theme-ui/) on some of the basics of Theme UI.

+This project also uses [Framer Motion](https://www.framer.com/api/motion/) for some animations, particularly for sliding the task cards in the mobile view.
+The docs are a great place to go.
+This [Egghead video compilation](https://egghead.io/playlists/animating-react-components-with-framer-motion-acecb152) is a nice intro, as well.

 ## Eslint, Prettier, husky, and lint-staged